openethereum/openethereum.github.io/Tutorial-Part-IV.md

 ### Further refinements

 Let's display the image associated with a registered name - we want to type `gavofyork` and have my mug come up.
-First we'll need to import the `Rimg` component from the `oo7-react` package.
+First we'll need to import the reactive version of the `img` element (the `Rimg` component) from the `oo7-react` package, so that import line changes to:

 ```
 import {TextBond, Rimg} from 'oo7-react';